yanexr/trump-cards/README.md

 ## Features

-- 3 different card decks (cars, airplanes and rockets)
+- 9 different card decks (3 on the client and 6 on the server)
-- Each card shows 5 different attributes, a picture and a more detailed description on the back
+- Each card shows a number of attributes, a picture and a more detailed description on the back
+- 10 different card design themes to choose from
 - Supports different measurement systems (metric, imperial, ...)
 - Singleplayer with different difficulty levels
 - Online and offline multiplayer
-- Card editor for creating custom cards
+- Card and card deck editor for creating custom cards and card decks
-- Supports 11 different languages
+- Supports 12 different languages

 ## How to add or change card decks